Nissan Leaf: Second generation (ZE1; 2017)

-It has a 40 kWh battery pack with an EPA-rated range of 151 miles.
+It has a 40 kWh battery pack (39 kWh usable) with an EPA-rated range of 151 miles.
 The electric motor produces 147 hp and 236 lbft of torque.
 It charges through either a 6.6 kW regular plug (SAE J1772 in US/Japan, or a Type 2 connector in EU countries) or a 50 kW CHAdeMO, and has the ability to send power back to the grid.

 Propilot Assist, a lane centering system, is available on the two highest trim levels for an additional cost, and has automatic parking in some markets.
 The car offers one-pedal braking where easing off the accelerator pedal causes significant regenerative braking, to the point where the vehicle can be brought to a complete stop without the driver touching the brake pedal, at which point hydraulic brakes are automatically applied, to hold the vehicle in position.

 From 2019, a Leaf e+ (Leaf Plus in North America) variant has been offered.
-It has a larger 62 kWh battery providing an EPA range of 226 miles, and a new 160 kW motor.
+It has a larger 62 kWh battery (59 kWh usable) providing an EPA range of 226 miles, and a new 160 kW motor.
 It can use CHAdeMO chargers up to 100 kW.

 In September 2020, Nissan showed off a novel UK prototype emergency services version of the Leaf for natural disaster response, dubbed the RE-LEAF, based on the 62 kWh LEAF e+ (sold in the U.S. as the Plus).
 The working concept vehicle is ruggedized with an elevated ride height of 70 mm, underbody protection and all-terrain tires on motorsport wheels.
 It is intended to serve as a reliable mobile power source for a small command center, offering weatherproof external power outlets for site lighting, tools or emergency medical equipment.
 Other modifications include a cargo area in place of the rear seats, separated from the passenger area by a cage, a rear hatch area that opens to a workstation area with pull-out computer desk and 32 in LCD monitor, and roof-mounted emergency lights.
-While there was no word of an actual production version, the concept was well-received in the automotive, EV and tech media.
+While there was no word of an actual production version, the concept was well received in the automotive, EV and tech media.

-In June 2022, the Leaf got a face lift for the 2023 model year.
-Battery capacity and range were slightly reduced to 149 miles for the 40 kWh version and 212 miles for the 60 kWh version.
+In June 2022, the Leaf received a facelift for the 2023 model year.
+In the US, the EPA range was slightly reduced to 149 miles for the 40 kWh version and 212 miles for the 62 kWh version.